fabric8io/docker-maven-plugin/README.md

 * `<formats>` are ignored, the assembly will allways use a directory when preparing the data container (i.e. the format is fixed to `dir`)
 * The `<id>` is ignored since only a single assembly descriptor is used (no need to distinguish multiple descriptors)

+This `docker-maven-plugin` comes with some predefined assembly which can be used with `assemblyDescritproRef`:

+* **artifact-with-dependencies** will copy your project's artifact and all its dependencies
+* **artifact** will copy only the project's artifact but no dependencies.
+* **project** will copy over the whole Maven project but with out `target/` directory.

 ## Cleanup